 Planning First.
 The initiation of the Community Partnership School at C. A. Weis Elementary involved several phases of planning.
 The planning stage involved learning from successful models of community schools and identifying key structural elements that were critical for success and sustainability.
 The partners created committees involving members from all four organizations.
 A Cabinet was formed with key executives from all four organizations.
-The Cabinet is responsible for all organizational decisions, and cabinet members delegate roles and responsibilities at different levels of their respective organizations for efficacious commitment to the community held regular meetings in groups, committees, and at the executive and operative levels.
-Attentive to the conceptual models function as an implementation leadership interviews and focus group discussions. team.
+The Cabinet is responsible for all organizational decisions, and cabinet members delegate roles and responsibilities at different levels of their respective organizations for efficacious commitment to the community partnership school.
+The four partners also in designing and conducting the asset mapheld regular meetings in groups, committees, and at the executive and operative levels.
+Attentive to the conceptual models guiding the work, the four partners ensured by a participant in the minutes of an early openness by engaging the community in a planning meeting, "It doesn't do the comdialogue where key groups were a part of munity any good to identify problems that the planning, implementation, and evalu- we don't have assets to address" (Johnson, ation process in a way that made the most 2015).
+During the next phase, the focus was sense.
+At the same time, efforts were made on the needs assessment, and focus groups to develop the structure and processes in were conducted to gain a broader and deeper order to have effective implementation (e.g., understanding of community needs.
+The standing committees, a process for creating CNA was designed to identify and develop ad hoc committees).
+Further, the focus of programs to address the needs of this compartners was on the need to facilitate and munity.
+Teachers from the local school were support engagement among people within involved in the process of the CNA, and their groups that shared commonalities and experience became valuable for learning were logically connected (i.e., community about the parents and the community.
+The and faith-based groups, providers, parents, CNA was conducted during 2015 to 2016. teachers, and others) in a structured way.
+Events at the school (e.g., Back to School Thus, the governance structure evolved to Bash) were used to interact with parents for function as an implementation leadership interviews and focus group discussions. team.
 Planning between the core partners was the priority in all the processes for Applying a Vetting Process.
 Since its inception, implementation of the community school.

-derstand the model and implementation however, at the same time, the core partners structure of Evans Community Partnership High School, and, further, the partners visited a community school in New York City.
+Learning Through Field Trips.
+To support the Local profit and nonprofit organizations planning and implementation process, the were interested in assisting the school as core partners also recognized the value of well as the community school through local exploring existing models for community resources and events.
+The support of exterschools.
+A workshop was arranged to un- nal organizations was considered beneficial; derstand the model and implementation however, at the same time, the core partners structure of Evans Community Partnership High School, and, further, the partners visited a community school in New York City.
 In all these workshops and meetings, all core partners had representation and engagement.